0xbharath/Effective-OpenSSH-Client-Usage-Workshop/Documentation/workshop.md

 #### **Add more useful configurations**

-The following two parameters are good to add but not mandatory.
+The following two parameters are good-to-add but not mandatory.
 They are primarily to ensure that our connection stays alive for long we can add the following two configuration options.
 These options are particularly useful when working when the connectivity is unstable.

 - `ServerAliveInterval 30`
 - `ServerAliveCountMax 10`

 The following parameters make it relatively secure and easy to manage the SSH identity files.

-- IdentitiesOnly yes (Use only the configured SSH identity key)
+- `IdentitiesOnly yes` (Use only the configured SSH identity key)
-- AddKeysToAgent yes (Add keys to the agent as required on first connection)
+- `AddKeysToAgent yes` (Add keys to the agent as required on first connection)

 #### Final output